GreenNinjaBoy/Star-Wars-Trivia-PP2/README.md

  - To know what question I am on during the trivia.
  - To know if my answer is correct or incorrect.
  - To Know my final score
  - To be able to take the quiz again after completion.

+## Site Structure
+ The site is made up of a single page that displays the main menu to the user upon initial load of the page.
+The page will then hide and display different content depending on the actions by the user.
+More information on the features that the site offers can be found in the features section.